Reprise Blog

 Learn from our customer success stories, understand the intricacies of different licensing models, and keep up with our ongoing service upgrades.

-Why Experience Matters in your Software Vendor
+Why Experience Matters in your Software Licensing Vendor

 We’ve been lucky enough to be around software licensing for over 30 years; combined, we have over 90 years of software licensing experience under our roof.
 It’s safe to say that in that time we’ve seen it all, and then some.
 Whether it’s enterprise end-users wanting the best tools to maximize the usage of their valuable software assets, or software vendors wanting that next creative approach to licensing and selling their software, we’ve been there, done that.